chromelyapps/Chromely/README.md

 </p>

-Chromely is a lightweight alternative to <a href="https://github.com/electron/electron">Electron</a> for .NET/.NET Core developers.
+Chromely is a lightweight alternative to <a href="https://github.com/ElectronNET/Electron.NET">Electron.NET</a>, <a href="https://github.com/electron/electron">Electron</a> for .NET/.NET Core developers.

 Chromely is a .NET/.NET Core HTML5 Chromium desktop framework.
 It is focused on building apps using embedded Chromium ([Cef](https://bitbucket.org/chromiumembedded/cef)) without WinForms or WPF.
 Chromely uses Windows and Linux native GUI API as chromium hosts.
 It can be extended to use WinForms or WPF.
 Main form of communication with Chromium rendering process is via Ajax HTTP/XHR requests using custom schemes and domains ([Xilium.CefGlue](https://bitbucket.org/xilium/xilium.cefglue/wiki/Home), [CefSharp](https://github.com/cefsharp/CefSharp)), .NET/Javascript integration ([CefSharp](https://github.com/cefsharp/CefSharp)), Generic Message Routing ([Xilium.CefGlue](https://bitbucket.org/xilium/xilium.cefglue/wiki/Home)).